 For slips and falls, ensuring proper signage during maintenance, requiring suitable footwear, and keeping the floor free of debris is essential.
 Securing and stabilizing equipment will help alleviate the risk of injuries, and making sure electrical components and sockets are functioning properly will help protect from electrical shocks or electrocution.

-When it comes to fire protection, it is important to consider if you should install fire suppression equipment to individual CNC machines to add an extra level of protection to the shop in addition to the building’s fire protection system.
+When it comes to fire protection, it is important to consider if you should install CNC fire suppression to add an extra level of protection to the shop in addition to the building’s fire protection system.